West Sharyland, Texas: Notable people

 Lloyd Bentsen Born in Sharyland and graduated from Sharyland High School.
 Bentsen was a four-term Senator, vice-presidential candidate, and from 1993 to 1994 served as Bill Clinton's Treasury Secretary.

-William Jennings Bryan Retired to Sharyland after his third unsuccessful run for the presidency in 1908.
-Bryan and his wife remained in Sharyland until 1913 when President Woodrow Wilson made him Secretary of State.
+William Jennings Bryan Retired to Sharyland after his third unsuccessful run for the presidency, in 1908.
+Bryan and his wife remained in Sharyland until 1913, when President Woodrow Wilson made him Secretary of State.
 After leaving the cabinet in 1915, Bryan sold the "Bryan House" in Sharyland and moved to Florida.
 Bryan achieved his greatest fame shortly before his death when he squared off against Clarence Darrow in the famous "Scopes Trial", which tested whether evolution could be taught in the classroom.

-Jorge Cantú Major League Baseball player for the Texas Rangers who was born in McAllen, Texas and graduated from Sharyland High School.
+Jorge Cantú Major League Baseball player for the Texas Rangers who was born in McAllen and graduated from Sharyland High School.